GoogleCloudPlatform/point-of-sale/anthos-baremetal-edge-deployment/README.md

 #### 7.2) Reload the application to view the changes

 First, check if the latest commit has been synched in the [Anthos Config Management page](https://console.cloud.google.com/anthos/config_management) _(similar to the ACM image in step [**4.1**](#41-copy-the-utility-script-into-the-admin-gce-instance-and-generate-a-token))_.
 Then, wait for the `Pod` to be updated _(you can monitor it in the console)_.
-Once the status of the `Pod` changes to `OK`, point your browser to the same url as earlier.
+Once the status of the `Pod` changes to `Running`, point your browser to the same url as earlier.
 This time you should see that the `v2` version of the application has been deployed!

 <p align="center">
   <img src="docs/images/pos-v2.png">
 </p>

+> **Note:** You might have to do a [hard refresh](https://www.namecheap.com/support/knowledgebase/article.aspx/10078/2194/how-to-do-a-hard-refresh-in-chrome-firefox-and-ie/) for the browser to reload the new content.
 ---
 ### Clean up